tgold83/Mr.-Roboger-s-Neighborhood/README.md

 Code: convertNum(2);
 Expected Output: "Boop!"

-Test: "It should convert 3 in user's inputted number into 'Beep!'"
+Test: "It should convert 3 in user's inputted number into 'Won't you be my neighbor?'"
 Code: convertNum(3);
 Expected Output: "Won't you be my neighbor?"